TW: mental health reference (vague), references to cops/gangs

 I supposed the owner of the voice was Ophis—it sounded like her, and from what I could remember, I’d followed her home.
-“So, uh, about the minor memory loss,” I asked, somewhat nervously, “Is that your way of keeping me in line, or just a side-effect of…whatever that was?”
+Speaking of which—

 We’re all a little fucked up.

-I shrugged, not knowing what she could possibly care about.
+I shrugged.
+I didn’t know what she could possibly ask.
 I was pretty much what I seemed.

 “You’re a private detective?”